 Digital certificates.
-We assume each rider and driver has a digital certificate denoted as $cert_R$ or $cert_D$, issued by the SP at registration time.
+We assume each rider and driver has a digital certificate denoted as $cert_R$ or $cert_D$ , issued by the SP at registration time.
 Each certificate contains a public key and a randomly generated ID.
-The SP can use this random

-ID to find the real identity of the certificate holder.
+The SP can use this random ID to find the real identity of the certificate holder.
 Note that the digital certificates are not used by the riders and drivers to log in to the service, and they are not revealed to the SP during a ride.
 They are used by the riders and drivers to identify each other during the ride as part of ORide's accountability mechanism (Section 6).

 Anonymous credentials.
 ORide relies on Anonymous Credentials Light (ACL) [8], a linkable anonymous credential system, i.e., a user should use an AC only once to avoid her transactions from being linkable.
 To use the service anonymously, each user (rider or driver) requests ACs in advance from the SP, using their digital certificate.
-Hereafter, we denote the anonymous credential for a user X as AC_X , where X is R for riders or D for drivers.
-Each AC_X contains the average reputation score rep_X , an expiration date exp_X , and the secret key sk_X associated with the public key pub_X in the digital certificate of the AC holder.
-To differentiate between riders and drivers in the system, an AC also contains a role attribute $role_X$, i.e., $role_X = 1$ if X = D, and $role_X = 0$ if X = R.
+Hereafter, we denote the anonymous credential for a user X as $AC_X$ , where X is R for riders or D for drivers.
+Each $AC_X$ contains the average reputation score $rep_X$ , an expiration date $exp_X$ , and the secret key $sk_X$ associated with the public key $pub_X$ in the digital certificate of the AC holder.
+To differentiate between riders and drivers in the system, an AC also contains a role attribute $role_X$ , i.e., $role_X = 1$ if X = D, and $role_X = 0$ if X = R.

-Note that to prevent the SP from de-anonymizing users by correlating the time an AC is issued with the time it is used, or by relying on the AC's expiration date, the user app could automatically request ACs from the SP at a certain time (e.g., at mid-night), and the expiration date is coarse-grained, e.g., all ACs issued in a day expire at the end of that day).
-Note that users do not show their reputation scores to the SP during log-in operations (Section 5.3), hence the reputation scores are the precise reputation of the AC holder.
-In addition, to prevent DoS attacks against the system, the SP defines a threshold on the number of ACs a rider or driver can acquire per day.
+Note that to prevent the SP from de-anonymizing users by correlating the time an AC is issued with the time it is used, or by relying on the AC's expiration date, the user's app could automatically request ACs from the SP at a certain time (e.g., at mid-night), and the expiration date is coarse-grained, e.g., all ACs issued in a day expire at the end of that day).
+The reputation scores are not used to de-anonymize the users because they are never shown to the SP during the rides.
+Furthermore, to prevent users from abusing the system, the SP defines a threshold on the number of ACs a rider or driver can acquire per day.

 Deposit token.
-To deter riders' and drivers' misbehavior during the ride, each rider is required to possess a deposit token before the ride.
-A deposit token, denoted as dt, is a random number generated by the rider, blindly signed by the SP (by using blind-signature schemes e.g., [12]) such that the SP is not able to link a token it issued and a token spent by a rider.
-A deposit token is worth a fixed amount of money defined by the SP.
+Each rider is required to possess a deposit token and give it to the SP in the beginning of a ride.
+In case of misbehavior, the token is not returned to the rider.
+A deposit token, denoted as dt, is worth a fixed amount of money defined by the SP.
+It is a random number generated by the rider, blindly signed by the SP (by using blind-signature schemes e.g., [12]) such that the SP is not able to link a token it issued and a token spent by a rider.
 A rider deposits a token to the SP in the beginning of the ride, and she is issued a new token (of the same monetary value) by the SP after the ride payment is successfully completed.
 Note that the driver is not required to make a deposit, because during the ride set-up operation, the rider and driver exchange their digital certificates with each other.
 Consequently, if the driver misbehaves, the SP can identify the driver by collaborating with the rider.
 We discuss this in more detail in Section 5.6.